cafeduke/cafeduke.github.io/_posts/deeplearning/2017-11-23-gradient-momentum-with-adam.md

 In the diagram above, W1 and W2 are two weights based on which the cost contour graph is drawn.

 - Initially, lets say the weights are at point A.
 - To reach the optimal point in green, less distance has to covered vertically and more distance has to be covered horizontally.
-That is, W2 should reduce by small factor while W1 should reduce by a large factor.
+That is, W2 should reduce by small factor while W1 should increase by a large factor.
 - Consider W1
-  - Lets keep W2 constant resulting in the sliceW1
+  - Lets keep W2 constant resulting in the sliceW1.
   - The curve that we have due to sliceW1 (front view) is gradual (not steep).
   - Multiplying with a sizable $$\alpha$$, will move W1 towards the green optima (bottom of the bowl)
 - Consider W2
-  - Lets keep W1 constant resulting in the sliceW2 (top view)
+  - Lets keep W1 constant resulting in the sliceW2.
   - The curve that we have due to sliceW2 (left view) is at the beginning of the bowl and is steep.
   - Multiplying with same sizable $$\alpha$$, will move W2 past the green optima (side of the bowl)
 - Essentially, W1 must increase considerably while W2 should reduce by small amount in each iteration.